mayurjobanputra/Zero-Plugin-Megamenu-for-Elementor/README.md

 ## Outstanding Issues ##

-- I would like for the submenu to dissappear when the user leaves the column.
-I suspect I need to use nested if/then or some other way to detect this user event
+- I would like for the submenu to dissappear when the mouse pointer leaves the column (that cointains the megamenu).
+I suspect I need to use nested if/then or some other way to detect this user event.
+Essentially, I need to write some JS to detect that the megamenu opacity isn't zero, and in only those cases, hide the megamenu if the mouse leaves the column, after entering it.
+At the moment, the menu dissappears if you hover over another menu item in the main navigation or if you scroll down below the entire megamenu parent section.